DavidWQA2017/PlayExample/README.md

 # PlayExample
-A system that uses the play frame work and ReactiveMongo to build a website
+A system that uses the play frame work and ReactiveMongo to build a game store website